martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 Validating a multitude of signatures can be computationally expensive, while generating an invalid signature is computationally cheap.
 Implementations will require checks for attacks from this direction.
-Signature proofs SHOULD NOT be validated until a stream requires the certificate to make progress.
-A signature which is not valid based on the asserted public key SHOULD be treated as a session error, to avoid further attacks from the peer, though an implementation MAY instead disable HTTP-layer certificates for the current connection instead.
+Invalid exported authenticators SHOULD be treated as a session error, to avoid further attacks from the peer, though an implementation MAY instead disable HTTP-layer certificates for the current connection instead.

 ## Confusion About State